 Williamson County Schools has designed this website with numerous features designed to improve accessibility.
 These features are described below, and new ones will be added as we continue our commitment to meet accessibility standards.

 - Images contain ALT Text that describe them, aiding users with visual impairments who listen to the content of the site by using screen reading software.

-- Images contain a Title attribute that provide a sufficient tooltip for sighted users.
+- Images, videos, and buttons contain a Title attribute that provide a sufficient tooltip for sighted users.

 - Headings uphold their purpose, are in hierarchy order, and assist visitors using screen reading software.

 - Text, Headings, and background colors are required to be high contrast.

 - Font styles for text, Headings, and hyperlinks are readable for sighted users.

 - Abbreviations are explained in web content using acronyms and abbreviations to provide a human-readable description or expansion (tooltip) of the abbreviation.